-The ballot designation is a candidate's principal profession, vocation or occupation in three words or less or the candidate's current elected office, if applicable.
+The ballot designation is a candidate's principal profession, vocation or occupation in three words or less or the elected office, if applicable.
 The ballot designation will appear on the ballot under the candidate's name.

 Ballot designations will be made public upon filing.